Anti-Terrorism and National Security Unit

-The Criminal Division is responsible for all criminal investigations and prosecutions handled by the United States Attorney's Office for the District of Massachusetts.
-It is also responsible for advising the United States Attorney on criminal law related matters and is a liaison with other Department of Justice components regarding criminal cases.
-As directed by the U.S. Attorney, various members of the Criminal Division provide a liaison between this office and various other law enforcement agencies, federal, state and local.
-There are presently approximately 83 Assistant United States Attorney's in the Criminal Division.
-The Criminal Division is comprised of the following units.
+The Criminal Division is responsible for all of the Office's criminal investigations and prosecution.
+It is also responsible for advising the United States Attorney on criminal law related matters and is a liaison with other Department of Justice agencies concerning criminal cases.
+As directed by the U.S. Attorney, some members of the Criminal Division serve as liaisons between the U.S. Attorney's Office and other law enforcement agencies on federal, state and local levels.

-The Economic Crimes Unit handles the investigation and prosecution of a wide variety of economic crimes, including bank fraud, bankruptcy fraud, advance fee schemes, insurance fraud, "con man" schemes, money laundering offenses, tax offenses, securities fraud, commercial bribery, copyright infringement, defense procurement fraud and environmental crimes.
-It is also charged with investigating and prosecuting complex computer-related crimes.
-This unit has a Financial Auditor who is available to assist AUSAs in other units of this office.
+The Economic Crimes Unit investigates and prosecutes a variety of economic crimes, including bank fraud, bankruptcy fraud, advance fee schemes, insurance fraud, "con man" schemes, money laundering offenses, tax offenses, securities fraud, commercial bribery, copyright infringement, defense procurement fraud and environmental crimes.
+The Unit also handles complex computer-related crimes.
+The ECU has a Financial Auditor who is available to help other Assistant U.S. Attorneys in other units of the office.

 The Health Care Fraud Unit investigates and prosecutes complex health care fraud committed by corporate and individual defendants, including, but not limited to, independent clinical laboratories, outpatient dialysis providers, pharmaceutical manufacturers, medical device manufacturers, hospitals, ambulance service providers, doctors, pharmacists, and other medical providers.

-The Organized Crime Drug Enforcement Task Force handles the investigation and prosecution of drug cases, and drug-related offenses, with emphasis on major illegal drug importation and distribution organizations.
-The Task Force consists of AUSAs from this office, along with Coordinators from DEA, FBI, IRS, INS, ATF, Customs and the U.S. Marshals Service.
-The OCDETF Regional Coordinator is responsible for coordination with the OCDETF Units of the U.S. Attorney's Offices in the five other New England states.
+The Organized Crime Drug Enforcement Task Force investigates and prosecutes drug cases and drug-related offenses, with emphasis on major illegal drug trafficking organizations.
+The Task Force includes Assistant U.S. Attorneys and coordinators from DEA, FBI, IRS, INS, ATF, Customs and the U.S. Marshals Service.
+The OCDETF Regional Coordinator is responsible for working with Task Force Units located in the U.S. Attorney's Offices in the five other New England states.

-The Organized Crime Strike Force/Gang Unit is responsible for the investigation and prosecution of federal criminal offenses (extortion, loan sharking, racketeering, etc.) committed by organized crime groups in this district, including cases involving traditional organized crime families (e.g., the Mafia), Asian gangs, Russian organized crime groups, and other nontraditional organized crime groups.
-This unit has also traditionally handled most labor racketeering matters in the office.
+The Organized Crime Strike Force/Gang Unit investigates and prosecutes extortion, loan sharking, racketeering and other federal crimes committed by organized crime groups in Massachusetts.
+Cases include traditional organized crime families (e.g., the Mafia), Asian gangs, Russian organized crime groups, and other nontraditional organized crime groups.
+The Strike Force has also traditionally handled the Office's labor racketeering cases.

 The Asset Forfeiture Unit investigates and prosecutes both civil and criminal cases that involve the possible forfeiture of real property, currency, vehicles, and other items of value.
-Asset Forfeiture Unit AUSAs handle forfeiture matters alone, or in conjunction with an AUSA from a Criminal Division unit.
-The Unit also works to enhance cooperation among federal, state, and local law enforcement agencies through the equitable sharing of assets recovered through forfeiture.
+The AUSAs in the Asset Forfeiture Unit handle forfeiture matters alone or with an AUSA from the Criminal Division.
+The Unit also works to enhance cooperation among federal, state, and local law enforcement agencies by fairly distributing the forfeited assets.

-The Civil Division devotes roughly half of its resources to its Affirmative Civil Enforcement ("ACE") program in which actions are brought to enforce federal regulatory requirements and to recover damages against those who submit false claims or commit fraud against the government.
-The majority of ACE cases are brought to enforce the federal False Claims Act, with a significant portion of this work devoted to pursuing health care fraud.
-Some of these cases are initiated by private citizens who may bring suit on behalf of the United States in appropriate circumstances.
-ACE cases also include prosecutions for fraud in government procurements, and actions to enforce our Nation's environmental and civil rights laws.
+The Civil Division devotes roughly half of its resources to its Affirmative Civil Enforcement (ACE) program.
+ACE seeks to enforce federal regulatory requirements and to recover damages against those who submit false claims or commit fraud against the government.
+The majority of cases are brought to enforce the federal False Claims Act, with a significant portion of this work devoted to pursuing health care fraud.
+Some of the cases are initiated by private citizens who may bring suit on behalf of the United States in appropriate circumstances.
+ACE cases also include prosecutions for fraud in government procurements and actions to enforce the nation's environmental and civil rights laws.

-The Civil Division includes a Financial Litigation Unit ("FLU") having responsibility for recovering monies owed the government because of breach of contract, defaulted loans, and failure to pay administrative fines and penalties.
-The FLU also pursues legal proceedings to enforce criminal fines, restitution orders, and civil judgments.
+The Financial Litigation Unit (FLU) is responsible for recovering monies owed the government due to breach of contract, defaulted loans, or failure to pay administrative fines and penalties.
+FLU also pursues legal proceedings to enforce criminal fines, restitution orders, and civil judgments.